 The workshop provided opportunity for cross-learning and capacity building of the SACS mainstreaming officials on best practices for adaptation and replication of innovative models/processes in the States vis-à-vis development of the State action plans to engage public and private sector institutions and their infrastructures to maximize the HIV and AIDS response by expanding services, setting up of treatment centers, and increased resources via mainstreaming within the existing healthcare infrastructures.
-The workshop was attended by officers in-charge of Mainstreaming and GIPA component of Societies.
-State AIDS Control nominated officials departments/ministries of Government of India; representatives from Private sector; officials from select TSUs and development partners.
+The workshop was attended by officers incharge of Mainstreaming and GIPA component of State AIDS Control Societies, nominated officials from key departments/ministries of Government of India; representatives from Private sector; officials from select TSUs and development partners.